FarahKamleh/CS-427-Project-Count-MENA-In/README.md

 # CS-427-Project-Count-MENA-In
  The following project uses a first-person perspective in Virtual Reality (VR) to advocate for the inclusion of Middle Eastern North African (MENA) as a category on the US census and other similar surveys/applications.
 It simulates obstacles and challenges faced by MENA individuals due to this erasure.
-This project is configured for the CAVE2 Hyprid Reality Environment.
+This project is configured for the CAVE2 Hybrid Reality Environment.